homewizard/swift-homewizard-energy/README.md

 When added as a dependency to your project, use *Product > Build Documentation* (or ⌃⇧⌘D) once to add it to your Developer Documentation.

+For more details about the Local API itself, you may take a look at [our API documentation](https://api-documentation.homewizard.com).

 ## Installation